aliciaguerra/AdvancedJava/ArrayList.md

 - void add(int index, Object element)
   Inserts the specified element at the specified position index in this list.
 Throws IndexOutOfBoundsException if the specified index is out of range (index<0||index>size())
+- boolean add(Object o)
+  Appends the specified amount to the end of the list
+- boolean addAll(Collection c)
+  Appends all of the elements in the specified collection to the end of this list, in the order that they are returned by the specified collection's iterator.
+Throws NullPointerException if the specified collection is null.